yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 - Refreshing the file status upon successful loading

 Yazi will automatically invoke the `preload` concurrently for each file that matches the preload rules on the page.

-When the user specifies [`multi = true`](/docs/configuration/yazi#plugin.preloaders) for it, the plugin allows preloading multiple files at once.
-In this case, `self.file` will be replaced by `self.files`.

-Typically, a preloader only needs to implement one of them - either single or multiple.
-This depends on the specific task and the magnitude of the workload.
-If it truly requires loading multiple files at once, the user needs to be prompted to enable the `multi` option for it.

 ## Sendable value {#sendable}